Event Phone: 206-929-2363

 The workshop is comprised of short presentations alternating with exercises (done solo, one-on-one, or as a group), and is presented in a step-by-step format, allowing plenty of time to take in the material.
 Hakomi certified teachers are present during each session and offer direction and feedback in a manner consistent with Hakomi.

-Teachers and trainers at this event are: Lynn Morrison, MA, CHT, and Dennis Gaither, MD, OMC; Hakomi therapists and senior trainers, and Stacy Lewis, CHT, LMHCA, certified Hakomi therapist, teacher and licensed mental health counselor associate.
+Teachers and trainers at this event are: Lynn Morrison, MA, CHT, therapist and Senior Trainer, and Miles Springer, CHT, certified Hakomi therapist, teacher, and trainer, and Stacy Lewis, CHT, LMHCA, certified Hakomi therapist and teacher and, Kris Cook, CHT, CDP, LMHC, certified Hakomi therapist and teacher-in-training.

 Bring a notebook and pen if you like to take notes and a sack lunch (unless you prefer to go out).
 The lunch break is 60 – 90 hours.